5axes/ProfilAnalyser/README.md

 Change the name for the generated file to compare two Cura analyse.

+### Version 1.3.0

+Add French Translation, possibility for user to transalte into their own langage using [profilanalyser.pot](profilanalyser.pot).

 ## Browser Javascript compatibility

 JScript used in the Html page have been succesfuly tested on :